-I’ve been to Namibia more than 30 times and I still love it and want to go again.
+I’ve been to Namibia more than 30 times and I still want to go again.
 It’s so diverse, with deserts, rivers and floodplains, wildlife big and small, spectacular landscapes, a place that touches your soul.
-People often ask me for my tips on Namibia, so here’s my pick of places to visit and things to do in Namibia: south and central.
-I’ll write up the north in a separate post.
+People often ask for my tips on Namibia, so here’s my pick of places to visit and things to do in Namibia: south and central.
+I’ve written up the north elsewhere.

 For that reason I suggest concentrating on either the south or the north unless you have at least four to six weeks to explore Namibia's points of interest.
 It's better to take it slow and enjoy what you see and do to the fullest instead of trying to stuff everything into a hectic fortnight.
 If you do that, you'll spend most of your time driving rather than adventuring and experiencing, and you'll be too exhausted to enjoy any of it properly.